gatsbyjs/gatsby/docs/docs/starters.md

 If you don't specify a custom starter, your site will be created from the [default starter](https://github.com/gatsbyjs/gatsby-starter-default).

+> Learn [how to make a starter](/contributing/create-a-starter/) in the Gatsby contributing docs.
+Starters can be created for your team(s) only, or distributed to the broader community.
+It's up to you!

 ## Official starters

 Official starters are maintained by Gatsby.